North American XB-70 Valkyrie: Operational history

 A joint NASA/USAF research program was conducted from 3 November 1966 to 31 January 1967 for measuring the intensity and signature of sonic booms for the National Sonic Boom Program.
 Testing was planned to cover a range of sonic boom overpressures on the ground similar to but higher than those anticipated from the proposed American SST.
 In 1966, AV-2 was selected for the program and was outfitted with test sensors.
 It flew the first sonic boom test on 6 June 1966, attaining a speed of Mach 3.05 at 72000 ft.
-Two days later, AV-2 crashed following a mid-air collision with an F-104 while flying in a multi-aircraft formation.
+Two days later, AV-2 crashed following a mid-air collision with an F-104 while flying in a multi-aircraft formation, with two fatalities.
+Co-pilot Carl Cross and F-104 pilot Joseph Walker were killed, while pilot Alvin White survived.
 Sonic boom and later testing continued with XB-70A #1.

 The second flight research program (NASA NAS4-1174) investigated "control of structural dynamics" from 25 April 1967 through the XB-70's last flight in 1969.
 At high altitude and high speed, the XB-70A experienced unwanted changes in altitude.
 NASA testing from June 1968 included two small vanes on the nose of AV-1 for measuring the response of the aircraft's stability augmentation system.
 AV-1 flew a total of 83 flights.

 The XB-70's last supersonic flight took place on 17 December 1968.
 On 4 February 1969, AV-1 took its final flight to Wright-Patterson Air Force Base for museum display (now the National Museum of the United States Air Force).
 Flight data was collected on this subsonic trip.
 North American Rockwell completed a four-volume report on the B-70 that was published by NASA in April 1972.